kutasms/multienty/README.md

 In addition, we also provide various page code generation for backend management UI. you can see ***/vue/code/generate***

 ## Join Query

 ***mybatis-plus-join-boot-starter*** has extended mybatis-plus and provided join query functionality.
 On this basis, we have further encapsulated it so that you can easily perform associated queries in the code.

-## Nacos config center
-Multienty has implemented the acquisition and update of nacos configuration.
-Please develop your own UI interface.
-It is recommended to cooperate with ShardingArgorithmTool to achieve dynamic creation and update of independent tenants.

 example:
 ```